openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 It gets even more exotic. ["Hyperspectral" imagery from the Landsat 8 satellite](https://www.mapbox.com/blog/putting-landsat-8-bands-to-work/), for example, has 11 channels, including bands for ultraviolet, near infrared, and thermal (deep) infrared!

+#### Varieties of Image Containers

 In openFrameworks, images can be stored in a variety of different *container classes*, which allow their data to be used (captured, displayed, manipulated, and stored) in different ways and contexts.
 Some of the more common containers you may encounter are:

 - **unsigned char*** An array of unsigned chars, this is the raw, old-school, C-style format used for storing buffers of pixel data.
 It's not very "smart"—it has no special functionality or metadata for managing *image* data—but it's often useful for exchanging data with different libraries.
 Many image processing textbooks will assume your data is stored this way.
-- **ofPixels** This is a openFrameworks container for pixel data which lives inside each ofImage, as well as other classes like ofVideoGrabber.
+- **ofPixels** This is an openFrameworks container for pixel data which lives inside each ofImage, as well as other classes like `ofVideoGrabber`.
 It's a wrapper around a buffer that includes additional information like width and height.
 - **ofImage** The `ofImage` is the most common object for loading, saving and displaying static images in openFrameworks.
-Loading a file into the ofImage allocates an (internal) ofPixels object to store the image data. ofImage objects are not merely containers, but also support methods for displaying their pixel data.
+Loading a file into the ofImage allocates an internal `ofPixels` object (and often, an `ofTexture` as well) to store the image data. `ofImage` objects are not merely containers, but also support methods for displaying their pixel data.
 - **ofxCvImage** This is a container for image data used by the ofxOpenCV addon for openFrameworks, which supports certain functionality from the popular OpenCV library for filtering, thresholding, and other image manipulations.
+- **ofTexture** This container stores image data in the texture memory of your computer's graphics card (GPU).
+Many other classes, like `ofImage`, `ofxCvImage`,`ofVideoPlayer`, `ofVideoGrabber`, `ofFbo`, and `ofKinect`, use one of these to render their data to the screen.
 - **cv::Mat** This is the data structure used by OpenCV to store image information.
 It's not used in openFrameworks, but if you work a lot with OpenCV, you'll often find yourself placing and extracting data from this format.

 To the greatest extent possible, the designers of openFrameworks (and OF addons for image processing, like ofxOpenCV and ofxCv) have provided simple operators to help make it easy to exchange data between these containers.

+It's important to point out that image data may be stored in very different parts of your computer's memory.
+Good ol' unsigned chars, and image data in container classes like `ofPixels` and `ofxCvImage`, are maintained in your computer's main RAM; that's handy for image processing operations by the CPU.
+By contrast, the `ofTexture` class, as indicated above, stores its data in GPU memory, which is ideal for rendering it quickly to the screen.

+There's generally a performance penalty for moving image data back-and-forth between the CPU and GPU, such as the `ofImage::grabScreen()` method, which captures a portion of the screen from the GPU and stores it in an `ofImage`, or the `ofTexture::readToPixels()` method, which copies image data from an `ofTexture` to an `ofPixels`.

 #### RGB, grayscale, and other color space conversions